Connecticut Criminal Defense Lawyer Criminal Defense / DUI Consultation

-Most people don't know that simply threatening someone else can result in a serious criminal charge that could include jail time in your are found guilty.
+Most people don't know that simply threatening someone else can result in a serious criminal charge that could include jail time if you are found guilty.

 There are two classes of threatening under the Connecticut Penal code: first degree, which is generally terroristic threats to a group of people, or second degree, which is generally threatening a person with harm.